YU-Zhejian/yuzj_linux_workshop/quiz1.md

 2. Explain the differences between `$(which ls) -1 .` and `find . -maxdepth 1`.
 3. If variable `A` is array, explain the differences between `${A}`, `${A[*]}`, `${A[@]}`.
 4. Explain difference between `'` and `"`.
-5. `echo`, `kill` and `time` are both builtin and external.
-Explain the difference.
+5. Commands like `echo`, `kill` and `time` can be provided by both shell builtin and external binary.
+Explain the difference between shell builtin and external binary.
 How can we ensure the command we get is the desired one?
-6. Given the following Shell script:
+6. Given the following shell script:

    ```bash
    #!/usr/bin/env bash